haohervchb/GooseLLM/README.md

 # GooseLLM — vLLM for NVIDIA V100 (SM70)

-High-throughput LLM inference on Tesla V100 GPUs with custom FlashAttention-2 kernel.
+High-throughput LLM inference on Tesla V100 GPUs with custom FlashAttention-2 kernel from ai-bond.

+## Acknowledgements

+Special thanks to [1CatAI](https://github.com/1CatAI/1Cat-vLLM) for their amazing V100 builds!
+Check out their repository for production-ready vLLM optimizations.

 ## Quick Start